Know where the line is – when being offensive is against the law.

 Would a reasonable person realise the effect of the behaviour?

-To be unlawful, the behaviour must be of the kind a reasonable person would realise would offend, insult, intimidate or humiliate the person.
+To be unlawful, a reasonable person would realise the behaviour would offend, insult, intimidate or humiliate the person.
 This is known as the ‘reasonable person test’.

-In the interests of protecting freedom of speech from unjustified restriction, there are exceptions to this part of the law.
+There are some exceptions (defences) to this part of the law.
 The exceptions include:

 - accurate and fair reporting of a public act